“The only thing necessary for the triumph of evil is for good (wo)men to do nothing.”

 It is not just the agricultual community that is heavily impacted by immigrants.
 I have been working in and managing professional kitchens all my adult life.
 Immigrants are the life blood of these operations.
 I promise.
 The days of working “under the table” for cash are long gone and most operations use payroll services where taxes are automatically taken out of every pay check.
 Many of these funds that will not be reclaimed.
 Estimations are hard to come by but “it said that unauthorized immigrant workers and their employers contributed $13 billion in payroll taxes.”

-I am not saying that system we have is perfect, right or good only that to represent this population as a danger and drain on our society is factually false.
-I have only sited the industries I have first hand experience of but it is a proven fact that immigrants preform the jobs that citizens will not, usual due to the low wages these jobs pay.
+I am not saying that system we have is perfect, right or good only that to represent this population as a danger and drain on our society is objectively false.
+I have only sited the industries I have first hand experience of, but it is a proven fact that immigrants preform the jobs that citizens will not, usually due to the low wages these jobs pay.
 We benefit from a systems that is dependent on underpaying its labor force.
 “The majority of illegal workers hold service, construction and manufacturing jobs.”
 The prices we pay for these services are dependent on the labor force being underpaid.
 If you think that a trip to the grocery store is expensive now imagine how much it would cost if the people picking, manufacturing and packaging your food were being paid a living wage.
 You simply cannot separate the two, or you can in theory but not in reality.

 That brings me to the perceived danger these populations represent to the nation.
 There have been so many acts of violance on our soil over past years and MOST have been carried out by middle aged white guys with guns and bombs.